English Menubar Nederlandse versie Homepage News Order Information Order Frequently Asked Questions

 AIS

 A dual channel SR-162 AIS receiver is used.
 This device is connected to the CX 4 antenna by about 5 m Aircell-7 coax.
-An RS-232 cable connects the SR-162 to PC 'Aurora'.
+An RS-232 cable connects the SR-162 to the serial port of the T510.
 This PC runs the following software:

 • ShipPlotter.
 If you registered Shipplotter, you can see what other people receive by selecting the "Sharing' option, while other people can see the ships that you receive.